ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/openPMD.rst

 .cfg file
 ^^^^^^^^^

+Note that all the following command line parameters can *alternatively* be specified in a ``.toml`` configuration file.
+See the next section for further information: `Configuring the openPMD plugin with a TOML configuration file>`

 You can use ``--openPMD.period`` to specify the output period.
 The base filename is specified via ``--openPMD.file``.
 The openPMD API will parse the file name to decide the chosen backend and iteration layout: